 A baby stroller is vital for all new parents as it allows you to easily take your infant on walks, do chores outside the home, or enjoy nature.
 However, the frequent use of a stroller can result in the accumulation of grime, trash, and marks.
 For this reason, understanding how to thoroughly and routinely clean a stroller is important.
+Whether you call it a stroller, a pram, or a pushchair, these cleaning tips will work for you.

 Maintaining a clean stroller not only helps preserve its looks and purpose but also guarantees a hygienic and cozy space for your baby.
 A well-kept stroller can also endure longer and keep its worth, making it an outstanding investment for your family or for reselling.